Easy Egg Carton Flowers

-To celebrate the colourful summer months, it’s time to give your house a pop of colour that will bring in the new season.
+Spring is right around the corner!
+Give your house a pop of colour to bring in the new season.

 This activity is perfect for the whole family to enjoy - no matter their age.
 We'll show you how we created our flowers but feel free to get as creative as you like with your own!

 - 12” x 16” canvas

 - Paint (we used pink and yellow for the flowers and turquoise for the backdrop, but you can use whatever colours you like!)

 - Buttons (we used white, but colourful ones work, too)

 - Green pipe cleaners

 - Glue (we used hot glue, but craft glue would also work)

 Start by painting the canvas using the turquoise paint.
 A fun tip to make your canvas more dimensional - before the paint dries, pull through streaks of another colour.
 Perhaps white, for some stratus clouds or purple shades hinting at a sunset.